CanAsia Energy (CVE:CEC) Trading Down 16.7% – What’s Next?

-CanAsia Energy Corp.
-(CVE:CEC – Get Free Report) dropped 16.7% during trading on Saturday .
-The company traded as low as C$0.08 and last traded at C$0.08.
-Approximately 136,500 shares changed hands during trading, an increase of 251% from the average daily volume of 38,888 shares.
+Shares of CanAsia Energy Corp.
+(CVE:CEC – Get Free Report) traded down 16.7% during mid-day trading on Saturday .
+The stock traded as low as C$0.08 and last traded at C$0.08.
+136,500 shares were traded during mid-day trading, an increase of 251% from the average session volume of 38,888 shares.
 The stock had previously closed at C$0.09.

 CanAsia Energy Company Profile